ActivistInvestor/AcMgdLib/README.md

 Additional components will be added regulary as they are documented.

+Target Audience:

+This library is primarily intended for use by skilled, moderately- experienced AutoCAD developers who are already somewhat familar with programming language and the out-of-the-box managed API.

+It may not be suitable for inexperienced programmers who are mainly interested in learning to use the out-of-the-box managed AutoCAD API, because it insulates the programmer from a great deal of that, to achieve the higher-level of productivity which the library enables.

+The individual code files comprising this library cannot be used alone, or without other files from the library, because of the high-level of interdependence which the code has.
+Hence, if you are considering cherry-picking bits and pieces of this library for use alone, you will quickly find that AcMgdLib is for the most part, an all-or-nothing proposition.

+The easiest way to consume AcMgdLib is to download the entire repository and add it to a new C# project targeting whatever framework(s) that are used by the targeted AutoCAD releases;
+set the language version to 10.0; disable nullable, and build a separate assembly that can be referenced from projects that it is needed in.

 Important Note:

 This library requires C# varsion 10.0.
 You can specify C# 10.0 as the